 - There can be neurological changes such as numbness and tingling in the hands and feet.

 - Lastly, additional symptoms of deficiency include difficulty maintaining balance, depression, confusion, dementia, poor memory, and soreness of the mouth or tongue.

 How to Implement Vitamin B12 into your Daily Intake:

 While the symptoms of B12 deficiency during pregnancy may sound alarming, it is easy to maintain proper intake of daily Vitamin B12 to alleviate and avoid complications altogether.
 Premama Prenatal Duo-cap Pill is a complete prenatal multivitamin that includes Vitamin B12.
 It’s super easy to take one capsule per day and has a great peppermint taste to help alleviate any pregnancy-related nausea.
+We use the methylated form called methylcobalamin because it is the most bio-available (easiest for your body to absorb at an optimal rate).
 Not only will B12 vitamins help your baby, they provide a boost in energy (check out Premama Energy Boost Drink Mix chock full of B-Vitamins) and can even help soothe morning sickness!